kaitlyncliu/puddlespaperco/README.md

 * User authentication and encrypted passwords through Auth0
 * User accounts that allow order history and order statuses to be tracked and login and signup pages
 * Search functions and filtering to search for specific products
+* Dashboard to edit products and manage orders
+* Edit and create new product listings and rearrange images with drag and drop gallery